godalming123/bento/readme.md

 Execute other binaries with a focus on:

-- Having lots of packages (although currently there are only 2)
+- Having lots of packages (although currently there are less than a dozen)
 - Just working on every linux distro and macOS (although I cannot test on mac)
 - Being fast at installing and running packages
 - Being small (installed packages do not take too much space)